google/shoptimizer/docs/title-word-order-optimizer.md

 ## 1. Overview

-Title Word Order Optimizer is a Shoptimizer API optimizer that attempts to re-arrange words in the title so that "high-performing" words of the product are shown near the front of the product's title.
+Title Word Order Optimizer is a Shoptimizer API optimizer that attempts to re-arrange words in the title so that "high-performing" words of the product are shown near the front of the product's title or are added to the back of the title (See [Configure the Position to Add High-Performing Words](#configure-the-position-to-add-high-performing-words)).

 This feature matches a Shoptimizer API request batch of products against a list of Google Product Categories (GPCs) and the weighted high-performing keywords for each GPC stored in a config file.

-If a match* was found (whether in the title, description, or productTypes, explained in more detail below), then the high-performing word is copied to the front of the product’s title, surrounded in square brackets ([ ]), and one half-width space is added before the original title.
-If this “copy”/”prepend” operation results in a title that is over the maximum allowed character length (150 characters), then the word is moved instead of copied.
-If there are multiple high-performing keywords found, they are prepended in order of descending weight (specified in the config).
+If a match* was found (whether in the title, description, or productTypes, explained in more detail below), then the high-performing word is copied to the front / back of the product’s title, surrounded in square brackets ([ ]), and one half-width space is added before / after the original title.
+If this “copy”/”prepend” operation results in a title that is over the maximum allowed character length (150 characters) and the keywords are being moved to the front of the title, then the word is moved instead of copied.
+If there are multiple high-performing keywords found, they are prepended / appended in order of descending weight (specified in the config).

 * “Match” is defined as full-words only, case-sensitive.
 Also, single-character words are excluded from the matching.